-Thames Water Overseas Limited ("the Company") is a private limited company incorporated in England & Wales and domiciled in the United Kingdom under the Companies Act 2006.
+Thames Water Overseas Limited ("the Company") is a private limited company incorporated in the United Kingdom and domiciled in the United Kingdom under the Companies Act 2006.
 The trading address and address of the registered office is Clearwater Court, Vastern Road, Reading, RG1 8DB.